entomb/entomb.github.io/src/text.md

 ##### I work with...

 - Mainly Backend development using JS and TS
-- PostgreSQL and GraphQL
+- PostgreSQL, MySQL Mongo and GraphQL
-- A Bunch of React/Nextjs/Vue/GraphQL
+- A Bunch of React/Astro/Nextjs/Vue/Alpine
+- Lots of DevOps expecially using cloud native platforms
+- Lots of github actions and CI/CD
 - Some AWS (s3, ec2, sqs, sns, ebs, Lambda, Cloudwatch, Codebuild/pipeline/deploy)
 - A tiny bit of k8s, helm and terraform
 <!--- /position -->